KamilKowalski157/BigInt/README.md

 - Implement double dabble algorithm to convert to base 10
 - Implement modulo
 - Add template with digit length as argument
+- Create python script to plot performance complexity for different operations